Thiamine: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Neurological Function: Thiamine is essential for the nervous system’s functioning.
 It influences the creation and release of neurotransmitters, such as acetylcholine, which is involved in muscle contraction and memory.
 Thiamine deficiency can disrupt these processes, leading to conditions such as beriberi, characterized by muscle weakness, and Wernicke-Korsakoff syndrome, marked by severe neurological impairments.

 Synthesis of Neurotransmitters: Beyond its role in energy metabolism, Thiamine is involved in the synthesis of neurotransmitters.
-It influences the pentose phosphate pathway, which generates precursors for nucleotide and amino acid synthesis.
+It influences the pentose phosphate pathway, which generates precursors for nucleotide and acid synthesis.
 This pathway is also vital for maintaining the redox state of cells and contributes to the synthesis of neurotransmitters that regulate brain function.

 Antioxidant Defense: Through its role in the pentose phosphate pathway, TPP contributes to the generation of NADPH, a critical reducing agent involved in antioxidant defense mechanisms.
 NADPH is essential for the regeneration of glutathione, one of the body’s primary antioxidants, which protects cells from oxidative damage.